Did you know that the common kitchen blender is one of the most versatile tools in your home?

 7. Turn on your mill by pressing down firmly on one side while holding onto another side (or use both hands if possible) – this will cause all parts of the disc to spin around quickly as they grind up whatever is placed inside them; make sure not to let go too soon or else you may end up with chunks instead!

-3. Using A Food Processor
+3. Food Processor

 If you like to eat food that is very smooth, then a food processor is the best device to do pureeing for you.